 New York, March 1969

-It was not luxurious-- a control room, beige-walled, furnished with a couple of rolling office chairs, a broad flat console studded with knobs and dials for mixing electrical signals from microphones, and some tape recorders, dominated by a tall Scully eight-track machine.
+It was not luxurious-- a control room, beige-on-beige walls, brown tile floor, furnished with a couple of rolling office chairs, a broad flat console studded with knobs and dials for mixing electrical signals from microphones, and some tape recorders, dominated by a tall Scully eight-track machine.
 The engineer (me), and my boss, the producer, usually faced the console and two giant speakers above it.
 The Scully loomed behind us.

 Mercury Studios was the first real music recording facility I had ever worked in.
 Actually it was the first real music recording facility I had ever seen.